 Recruitment and Sampling

 The sample of interviewees will ideally straddle the structural seam between the national-local and the global fields.
-Thus, subjects in power positions within this sector are (or should be) aware of the global ethics of equality and local counter-movements, requiring them to translate abstract social ethics into daily practices in a way that may diverge from formal ethics.
-The relation between the subject and the cultural discourse on gender is shaped differently in various organizational and cultural contexts, so the comparative perspective at the core of the proposed study will enable identification of the interpretive toolbox adopted by the interviewees.
+Thus, individuals in power positions within this sector are (or should be) aware of the global ethics of equality and local counter-movements, requiring them to translate abstract social ethics into daily practices in a way that may diverge from formal ethics.
+The relation between the interviewee and the cultural discourse on gender is shaped differently in various organizational and cultural contexts, so the comparative perspective at the core of the proposed study will enable identification of the interpretive toolbox adopted by the interviewees.
 Middle managers are interesting as loci of structural strains because of their position as intermediaries between hierarchical levels and because–in some cases– they exhibit a mixed commitment to both professional and managerial orientations (Bresnen et al. 2019; Azambuja et al. 2023).
 Therefore, the choice to interview mid-level managers is derived from the need to examine how organizational policy is mediated and translated into daily practices (Gjerde and Alvesson 2020; Azambuja et al. 2023).

 The current research design refers to the gender categories that guide the selection of participants, combined with an intersectional approach (Windsong 2016; McCall 2005).
 Participants will be selected using several anchors during the recruitment stage, using snowball and purposeful sampling based on a preliminary analysis.
 The inclusion criteria include (a) gender, (b) rank, (c) organizational context (startup vs. established) and (d) cultural context (i.e., Israel and U.S.).
 I will recruit candidates through messages posted on social media groups and glocal internet discussion forums dedicated to high-tech employees (such as LinkedIn).
 In itself, as it is based on social circles, the snowball sample can be indicative of inequality regimes.
 Nevertheless, should the sample be homogeneous, and I will identify an analytical need to access interviewees from a variety of racial and ethnoclass positions, I will also use purposeful sampling.